Painting Tours in the South West of France

 The Guest Room: The room has one double bed with en-suite bathroom and is located on the first floor.
 Price: $4,190 by Jan 31st, ($4,390 after Jan 31st).

 The Suite: It has 2 bedrooms, one with one double bed and a smaller one with a single bed.
 They both share a bathroom, a living room and a big outdoor terrace with view.
-It is located on the second floor.
+In addition, it shares an additional living room with the apartment located on the same floor (second floor).
 The room with the double bed is $4,190 by Jan 31st, ($4,390 after Jan 31st) and the room with the single bed is $3,990 by Jan 31st, ($4,190 after Jan 31st).